CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 ## Inheritance

 When an item is crafted, it can inherit flags from the components that were used to craft it.
 This requires that the flag to be inherited has the `"craft_inherit": true` entry.
-If you don't want a particular item to inherit flags when crafted, specify the member delete_flags, which is an array of strings.
+If you don't want a particular item to inherit flags when crafted, specify the member `delete_flags`, which is an array of strings.
 Flags specified there will be removed from the resultant item upon crafting.
 This will override flag inheritance, but will not delete flags that are part of the item type itself.

 ## TODO

 - Some ammo effects (`LASER`, `NEVER_MISFIRES`) can be set as ammo `"effects"`, ammo `"flags"` or as the gun's `"ammo_effects"`.
-Clarify this.
+This could use some clarification.
-- Remove the Use action subsection from Comestibles, or move it to JSON_INFO.md, not flags.
+- Move the Use action subsection from Comestibles to JSON_INFO.md, as those are not flags.
+- Move the Parameters sub-subsection from Faults to JSON_INFO.md, as those are not flags.
-- Remove the Material phases section, or move it to JSON_INFO.md, not flags.
+- Move the Categories subsection from Recipes to JSON_INFO.md, as those are not flags.

 ## Bodyparts